50% of Belize’s 300,000 population are under 20

 Financial literacy is the foundation of economic development and the growth element in dynamic social change.
 Building on this foundation of financial literacy, PwC professionals and interns further enhance education and employment opportunities by accompanying the youth of Belize through serious social challenges, serving as mentors, providing teacher education, offering need-based scholarships, inspiring leadership, and fostering a base for job creation and entrepreneurship.
 These are the keys to a thriving Belize.

 10 Schools in 2011

 28 Schools in 2012

 30 Schools in 2013

 1,510 Students in 2013

 81 Parents in 2013

 Since 2008, PwC has sent partners, principals, staff, and interns to teach financial literacy in Belize.
 Project Belize is part of an innovative program designed to solve social and economic challenges in developing countries by integrating financial literacy and entrepreneurship into the public school curriculum.

-Since its inception, we have contributed 15 tons of school supplies, awarded more than 600 high school equivalent scholarships so these students can continue their education, and delivered our financial literacy curriculum to more than 3,000 students with the help of over 760 talented and enthusiastic PwC interns, partners, and staff.
+Since its inception, we have contributed 30,000 pounds of school supplies, awarded approximately 700 high school equivalent scholarships so these students can continue their education, and delivered our financial literacy curriculum to nearly 5,000 students with the help of nearly 1,200 talented and enthusiastic PwC interns, partners, and staff.